-In addition, there are various laws that provide for different entitlements for part-time and full-time employees.
+Also, various laws provide for different entitlements for part-time and full-time employees.
 For example, Law No. 4's amendments to the Breastfeeding Statute provide that if an employee works part-time (ie, less than seven-and-a-half hours a day) and the workday exceeds four hours, the employee is to be provided with a lactation break of 30 minutes for each period of four consecutive hours of work.